Menu Close

 6. Shopping is always a nice thing to do in Tallinn.

-You can of course take the opportunity to shop when you are in Tallinn!
-There are several large malls here, such as Viru Keskus, where you'll find a lot of familiar chains but perhaps also some new ones.
+Of course, you can take the opportunity to shop when you are in Tallinn!
+There are several large malls, such as Viru Keskus, where you will find a lot of chains you recognise but maybe also something new.

 Tallinn